AzzarCM/AzzarCM/README.md

 <h3>Chill dev</h3>

-- 🌱 I’m currently learning Nest.js and Angular
+- 🌱 I’m currently learning cloud services.
 - 👯 I’m looking to collaborate on more repositories
 - 💬 Ask me about anything
 - 📫 How to reach me: **cris.mundo@outlook.com**